Duty of care: England

-European Union

 Australia

-The High Court of Australia has deviated from the British approach, which still recognises a proximity element.
+The High Court of Australia has deviated from the English approach, which still recognises a proximity element.
 Rather, Australian law first determines whether the case at hand fits within an established category of case where a duty of care has been found.
 For example, occupiers of a premises automatically owe a duty of care to any person on their premises.

 If this is not the case, then the plaintiff must prove that it was reasonably foreseeable that harm could result from the defendant's actions.
-If so, the Court then applies a 'salient features' test to determine whether the plaintiff is owed a duty of care.
+If so, the Court then applies a "salient features" test to determine whether the plaintiff is owed a duty of care.
 Some of the salient features which the Court considers in making this inquiry include: